NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 means that the contact will not be taken into account, and "Left" and "Right" can be used to force a valid contact.

-By default, the autoprocessing operation in gaitutils does its own detection of forceplate contacts and writes the Eclipse forceplate keys as either "Right", "Left" or "Invalid", according to the detected contacts.
-The keys can also be reset by setting ``cfg.autoproc.write_eclipse_fp_info`` to ``reset``.
-This will set the keys to "Auto" so that autodetection occurs in Plug-in Gait.

 The Eclipse forceplate information is also used by default when loading trials.
 This can be used to force kinetics data to be available for given cycles.
 For example, if there is poor forceplate contact for plate 1 (e.g. partial contact)